 - Purposeful as it has a rational and measurable purchase

-- Structured as it has interdependencies between its tasks and activities
+- Structured as it has inter-dependencies between its tasks and activities.

-- Limited by available resources
+- Limited by available project resources.

 - Renovating the kitchen

-- Organizing a meeting
+- Organizing a project meeting with critical stakeholders

 - Program – a broad, long-term objective that is often decomposed into a series of projects and sub-projects